 “Hundreds of thousands of Syrians, men and women, have lost their lives.
 Hundreds of thousands have been detained, abducted or are missing,” Pedersen said in a statement.

 6.5 million particularly vulnerable

 The Syrian health care system is devastated, the commission said.
-Only 64 percent of hospitals and 52 percent of primary healthcare centers still function, while 70 percent of the health workforce has left the country, according to the World Health Organization.
+Only 64% of hospitals and 52% of primary healthcare centers still function, while 70% of the health workforce has left the country, according to the World Health Organization.

 Syrian President Bashar Assad’s crackdown on pro-democracy protesters in March 2011 sparked a civil war that has killed hundreds of thousands of people and displaced half the nation’s 22 million pre-war population.
 Islamic State militants seized upon the war to take over large swaths of territory in Syria and Iraq until earlier this year.

 Assad's pro-government forces systematically targeted medical facilities, attacking doctors, nurses and medical volunteers.
 That compounds the risk of exposure to COVID-19 among 6.5 million internally displaced Syrians, including 1 million civilians — mainly women and children — camped by the Syria-Turkey border, according to the U.N. commission.
 Many have extremely limited access to clean water, sanitation or medical care.